survivejs/react-book/manuscript/07_implementing_dnd.md

 We still need to make sure `Note` works as a `@DropTarget`.
 Later on this will allow swapping them as we add logic in place.

 W> Note that React DnD doesn't support hot loading perfectly.
-You may need to refresh browser to see the logs you expect!
+You may need to refresh the browser to see the logs you expect!

 ### Setting Up `Note` `@DropTarget`

-`@DropTarget` allows a component to receive components annotated using `@DragSource`.
+`@DropTarget` allows a component to receive components annotated with `@DragSource`.
 As `@DropTarget` triggers, we can perform actual logic based on the components.
 Expand as follows:

 **app/components/Note.jsx**